High performance computing in chemistry

 The answer for these and similar questions is usually a properly constructed reaction-diffusion mechanism that mathematically can be formulated as a set of coupled non-linear partial differential equations.
 Unfortunately these equations usually cannot be treated by standard analytical mathematics.
 Due to this mathemaical complexity there are many unsolved problems on this field of science.

-Mathematical description
+The promise - Mathematical description

 Construction of a possible RD-mechanism and the corresponding equations is a relatively easy task.
 However due to the above mentioned mathematical problems its validity can be checked only by computer simulation.